kamclark/transit-tracker/README.md

 # Transit App

-Geolocation to get train arrivals for nearby stations.
+This app uses geolocation to get train arrivals at nearby stations in the PA area.

 ---